Landscape Photos Shot By a Beginner-Tips For Early Success

 Stark Beauty In WinterStark Beauty In Early Winter

 The photo above had muted tones and I like the soft effect I got from this foggy morning.
+For a beginner I did a goo job with balancing the elements in the composition.

 "The camera is first a means of self-discovery and a means of self-growth.